Project Estimation

-According to Standish Group research, 31.1% of projects will be cancelled before they ever get completed.
+According to Standish Group research, 31.1% of projects will be canceled before they ever get completed.
 Further results indicate 52.7% of projects will cost 189% of their original estimates.

-To complete the project in time and budget that were initially estimated, a thorough analysis should be made before the project starts.
+To complete the project on time and budget that were initially estimated, a thorough analysis should be made before the project starts.
 Let’s consider what stages are usually passed during the estimation.

 Stage 1 – Gathering of Information

-At the first stage, we need to analyze all materials received from the customer.
-In some cases, customer provides detailed specifications, in other cases, only brief requirements to the project.
+In the first stage, we need to analyze all materials received from the customer.
+In some cases, the customer provides detailed specifications, in other cases, only brief requirements for the project.

 Cone Uncertainty